leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/4boothrfwm_rhetoric_of_fictional_worlds_model_booth.md

 ---
-UID: "4BoothRFWM"
-Title: "Rhetoric of Fictional Worlds Model"
-Author: "Booth"
+Author: Booth
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: SPACE
 Prima-Forma:
-  - "lexis"
+- lexis
-  - "syntax"
+- syntax
-DIR: "SPACE"
-Summary: "The creation of a believable and coherent fictional world is a rhetorical act, designed to immerse ther eader and make the narrative's events and characters convincing."
+Summary: The creation of a believable and coherent fictional world is a rhetorical act, designed to immerse ther eader and make the narrative's events and characters convincing.
+Title: Rhetoric of Fictional Worlds Model
+UID: 4BoothRFWM
 ---
 ### Title: **Booth's Rhetoric of Fictional Worlds Model**

 - **The Rhetoric of Fictional Worlds**: